 91% say they read feedback posted on the internet by other internet users.
 Of these review readers, 93% recognise their influence.
 More than half of them (55%) consider this influence to be important in the act of buying.

-Several types of studies, known as “shopper studies”, can be carried out to qualitatively study consumer behaviour in shops.
+Shopper studies can be carried out to qualitatively study consumer behaviour.
 Individual face-to-face interviews consist of questioning the consumer when they enter the shop to find out their purchasing intentions.
-They are then interviewed when they leave the shop to find out what they have purchased.
+Interviewed when they leave the shop and asked what they have purchased.
 We then try to analyse any discrepancies.

-Consumer behaviour can also be analysed on the shelf.
-In this case, the aim is to analyse in greater detail the purchasing process for a given product or product range.
+Analyzing the store’s shelves can also help identify consumer behaviour.
+The aim is to analyse in greater detail the purchasing process for a given product or product range.

-If we look only at the consumer’s journey through the point of sale, multiple technologies now make it possible to better understand customers and their purchasing behaviour.
+Analyzing the consumer’s journey through the point of sale is a helpful tool.
+Multiple technologies now make it possible to better understand customers and their purchasing behaviour.
 Wi-Fi, 3G/4G and beacons are all new tools that allow very precise tracking.
-However, there is a limit to the use of beacons: the customer must first have downloaded the shop’s application onto his or her smartphone, the Bluetooth must be open and the customer must agree to receive notifications from the application.
+However, there is a limit to the use of beacons.
+The customer must first have downloaded the shop’s application onto his or her smartphone.
+The Bluetooth must be open and the customer must agree to receive notifications from the application.